icmacca/The-Show/README.md

 ## Dependencies

-Plan on using [baseballpy](https://github.com/jldbc/pybaseball) for pulling up-to-date stats.
+Plan on using [pybaseball](https://github.com/jldbc/pybaseball) for pulling up-to-date stats.
+I think it's legit just to include this?

 ## Deployment